GeofriendTech/Site-Documents/Privacy-Policy.md

-# TODO App: Privacy policy
+# Privacy policy
-Welcome to the TODO app for Android!
+This Privacy Policy is applicable to TODO App, FitActions App which are published on Play Store :

 This is an open source Android app developed by Vivek Vashistha.
 The source code is available on GitHub under the MIT license; the app is also available on Google Play.